Stakeholder engagement

 How we engage

 We regularly engage with a wide range of stakeholders.
-For example:

 - We talk to consumers through in-home studies, online focus groups and surveys to better understand how we can continue to deliver high-quality products that address their needs and improve their health and well-being.